 If you’re curious about how the existing case study works, you can open and run it in the Sandbox:

 From the main Sandbox folder, open the Real_world_examples folder

 Double-click the Vegetation_change_detection.ipynb notebook to open it

 The notebook has already been run, so you can read through it step by step.
 However, you may find it valuable to clear the outputs and run each cell step by step to see how it works.
 You can do this by clicking Kernel -> Restart Kernel and Clear All Outputs.
 When asked whether you want to restart the kernel, click Restart.

 There are many similarities between the notebook you built in this session, and the existing Sandbox notebook.
-Maybe make a note of what is similar and what is different.
-If you have any questions about how the existing notebook works, please ask the instructors during a live session.
+Make a note of what is similar and what is different, and spend some time inspecting the different code.
+If you have any questions about how the existing notebook works, please ask the instructors during a Live Session.